sithmel/Do-androids-dream-of-electric-duck/README.md

 ![A book](./imgs/book.jpg "A book")

 Note: Welcome to my session,
-has anybody ever watched Blade runner or read "Do androids dream of electric sheep?" please raise your hands.
+has anybody ever watched "Blade Runner" or read "Do androids dream of electric sheep?" please raise your hands.
 Well for those who have not, let me tell you a spoiler-free introduction.
 ---